byu-cpe/ComputingBootCamp/website/_selfpaced/22_tclvivado.md

     * Figure out how to change the radix used to display the values of multi-bit signals
     * Figure out how to jump to the next signal transition for a selected signal in the waveform display
     * Figure out how to save the waveform display setup you have created and then re-load it for a later simulation

+# Task 2: Learn to Write a SystemVerilog Testbench
+In your classes you used Tcl commands to control your simulation.
+This is sufficient for small designs but not for real designs.
+The accepted way to exercise a circuit in simulation is to write a *testbench* using SystemVerilog (or whatever HDL you are coding your design in).

 * Write your own SystemVerilog-based testbench for your design and simulate it that way instead of with a Tcl file.
 You can find details on testbenches [at this BYU tutorial](https://github.com/byu-cpe/BYU-Computing-Tutorials/wiki/SVTestbenches).
 Note that that tutorial is outside this website so use the Back button to return to here...

-  Finally, you may decide to do the above for another design or two until you feel comfortable with Vivado.

-# Task 2: Learn How to Do All the Above Using Tcl
+# Task 3: Learn How to Drive Vivado Using Tcl
-You can do everything from above (except perhaps physically view simulation waveforms) using a script containing Tcl commands.
+You can do essentially everything you need (except perhaps physically view simulation waveforms) using a script containing Tcl commands.
 That is, you can create projects, add design files, compile your design files, start a simulation, synthesize/implement/generate bitstreams, etc. all using Tcl commands.

 This is often a preferred way to work since you want to be able to write a complete Tcl script to do what you want (create, implement, and then analyze a design) without your having to manually drive the GUI click by click.
 And, this is the ONLY feasible way to script a large set of test runs of the tools on benchmark designs, for example.